 Our admissions committee conducts a holistic review of your application, meaning they will consider all aspects of your application when making their decisions.
 While GPA and test scores are components that are heavily weighted in the admission process, we encourage you to do your best and still submit an application if you wish to be admitted.

-The research statement serves as a unique platform to state who you are as a would-be scholar, what five years of USC doctoral education would do for you as a researcher, what research agenda you would pursue, what fields and subject matter interest you and motivate you to embark on this five-year journey, what preparation you’ve received in the past and how you will leverage the skills during your tenure with us.
-You can also view it as an opening statement and a closing argument – you are making your case to the admissions committee, laying out qualities, attributes and distinctions that make you a strong candidate for the program.
+The research statement serves as a unique platform to state who you are as a would-be scholar, what five years of USC doctoral education would do for you as a researcher, what research agenda you would pursue, what fields and subject matter interests you and motivates you to embark on this five-year journey, what preparation you’ve received in the past and how you will leverage the skills during your tenure with us.
+You can also view it as an opening statement and a closing argument – you are making your case to the admissions committee the qualities, attributes and distinctions that make you a strong candidate for the program.
 In laying out your research interests and agenda, you are also establishing your compatibility with the faculty and their own research program.
-Please be sure to identify at least 2-3 faculty members with who you are interested in working.
+Please be sure to identify at least 2-3 faculty members you are interested in working with.

 The statement of purpose should be a concise and cogent document, preferably two pages in length, single or double spaced.

-5. If I have completed a master’s degree, how many courses can I apply to the POIR degree?
+If I have completed a Master’s degree, how many courses can I apply to the POIR degree?

-The POIR program allows you to transfer units from outside graduate course work as approved by our faculty field coordinators and by the Degree Progress Office.
+The POIR program allows you to transfer up to 24 units from outside graduate coursework as approved by our Program Director, the faculty field coordinators, and by USC’s Degree Progress and Admissions Office.
 Only graduate level courses that were taken while pursuing a graduate degree and completed with a grade of B or better will be considered for transfer credit.
 Upon admission and enrollment in POIR, students can petition to count previous coursework towards their degree.
-Each course will then be examined by the respective field coordinator/s.
+Each course will then be examined by the respective field coordinator(s).
 When transferring courses from international institutions, all prior degrees that were not verified during the admission process, must be verified via IERF before any courses can be transferred.
-Please refer to the link below for more information on this process.

 Yes.
-If you have been awarded any type of external funding prior to the date you submit your application for admission, please be sure to upload a copy of your award letter(s) to your online application under “other” documentys.
-If you receive notification of an external funding award after you submit your application, you can email copies of the documents to Veri Chavarin at email@example.com.
+If you have been awarded any type of external funding prior to the date you submit your application for admission, please be sure to upload a copy of your award letter(s) to your online application under “other” documents.
+If you receive notification of an external funding award after you submit your application, you can email copies of the documents to Danielle De Rosa Ballard at email@example.com.
 Be sure to include your application or USC ID in your email.
 Please only include these documents if the external award will be used while in the POIR program.
-External awards used for prior or current degree programs should be listed in your CV/Resume.
+External awards used for prior or current degree programs should be listed on your CV/Resume.